mosheze1311/TanksGame/README.md

 ## Game Manager
 - Controls the flow of the game by asking the players for actions.
-- Manages game rules, turns, and action validation.
+- Manages game rules and turns.
-- Executes valid moves by modifying the game board.
+- Executes player actions on tanks and moves shells.
 - Logs all actions and invalid moves in the output file.

 ### Hierarchy Structure